eliowczarek/PCBS-interhemispheric-transfer-of-visuomotor-information/README.md

             "Your task will be to keep fixating the fixation cross and answer right or left with the key <- and -> as fast as possible", "Next screen is an example of a fixation cross"])

-Here are example of fixation cross and stimuli, they stay 2 seconds on the screen
+Here are examples of fixation cross and stimuli, they stay 2 seconds on the screen

     #Example of a fixation cross
     stim    = expyriment.stimuli.FixCross(size=(60,60))